RCG Home Rescue Team

 The house is sold, usually to the lender.
 But you still have a redemption period.

-🔴 Very limited options
+Very limited options

-Redemption Period: 6 Months (or 1 year)
+Redemption Period: 6 Months (or 1 Year)

 You can still redeem by paying full amount owed.

-🔴 Reinstatement only
+Reinstatement or sale only

 Situation Assessment